SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 ### Method B: Using a Terraform script

 1. Generate an access key and access ID for a user that has the Manage Monitors role capability in Sumo Logic using these[ instructions](/docs/manage/security/access-keys#manage-your-access-keys-on-preferences-page).
-Identify which deployment your Sumo Logic account is in, using this[ link](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
+Identify which deployment your Sumo Logic account is in using [this link](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
 2. [Download and install Terraform 0.13](https://www.terraform.io/downloads.html) or later.
 3. Download the Sumo Logic Terraform package for Kafka alerts.
-The alerts package is available in the Sumo Logic github[ repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/Kafka).
+The alerts package is available in the Sumo Logic [github repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/Kafka).
 You can either download it through the “git clone” command or as a zip file.
 4. Alert Configuration.
 After the package has been extracted, navigate to the package directory `terraform-sumologic-sumo-logic-monitor/monitor_packages/Kafka`.
    1. Edit the `monitor.auto.tfvars` file and add the Sumo Logic Access Key, Access Id and Deployment from Step 1.
     ```bash